CDP Audit

 ProgramFiles/config_files/1 - CDP Network Audit _ Template.xlsx

-βοΈ Configuration Options¶
+βοΈ Configuration SystemΒΆ

-Network Connection Settings (YAML):
+Network Connection Settings:

 Why YAML Configuration?

-- Human-Readable: Easy to read and edit without Python knowledge
+- Human-Readable: Edit settings without Python knowledge

-- Hierarchical Structure: Natural grouping of related settings
+- Hierarchical Structure: Logical grouping (network/credentials/paths)

-Method 2: Environment Variables (Override)¶
+Layer 2: Environment Variables (Runtime Overrides)ΒΆ

-Environment variables can override specific config.yaml settings at runtime:
+Environment variables override config.yaml settings at runtime:

 | Variable | Description | config.yaml Default |